So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 - Communicates with the thermostat wirelessly.

-- Get Smart notifications and alerts through ecobee app when you are not at home.
+- Get Smart notifications and alerts through the Ecobee app when you are not at home.

 - 120-degree wide motion sensor detects movements at your home up to 16 feet.